 But through it all, his #1 priority remains consistent: a laser focus on solving customer pain points and IT challenges.

-He sat down to discuss the emerging challenges in the enterprise IT world, his vision and product strategy for BetterCloud, and why companies should want to partner with a unified SaaS management platform like BetterCloud.
+He sat down to discuss the emerging challenges in the enterprise IT world, his vision and product strategy for BetterCloud, and why companies should want to partner with a multi-SaaS management platform like BetterCloud.

 Shreyas has a BE degree in computer science from the National Institute of Technology Karnataka (NITK), and a MS degree in computer science from Rutgers University.